Life’s a Beach in Nelson Tasman

 1. Hike in Paradise on the Abel Tasman Coastal Track

 Fancy a day-trip into the Abel Tasman National Park?
 Then the best way to do it is by kayak to see the wildlife and the famous coastline!
 There are kayaking trips from Kaiteriteri, Motueka and Golden Bay.
-Alternatively, look up The Sea Kayak Company and Wilsons.
+Alternatively, look up The Sea Kayak Company on Viator and Tripadvisor.

 Nelson Lakes National Park is just another beautiful place in the Nelson Tasman region.
 While you can enjoy many alpine hikes at this northern end of the Southern Alps, a must-do still remains jumping off the jetty at Lake Rotoiti whatever time of year!

 4. Chill Out on Tahunanui Beach

 Nelson city is known as the sunniest city in New Zealand and working holidaymakers love it!
 One awesome place to go is its beach, Tahunanui Beach where you can do all those beachy stuff while being close to cafes for that renowned Kiwi coffee culture.

 Location: Nelson City